Scheduled Tasks

 Queuing Prompts for a Schedule

 Once a schedule is set, submitting a prompt queues it instead of sending it immediately.
-The submit button changes to a + icon (the same as when the agent is running) to indicate that prompts are being queued.
+The submit button keeps its regular appearance (the same as when the agent is running); its tooltip reads "Queue for scheduled run" to indicate that prompts are being queued.

 Queued prompts appear as chips labelled Queued above the prompt input.
 You can remove any queued prompt by clicking its x button, click a chip to edit it, or drag and drop chips to reorder them.